jkboyce/jprime/historical/README.md

 information about whether the Cambridge group of siteswap inventors (Mike Day, Colin Wright, Adam Chalcraft) wrote software in that timeframe, but it seems likely.

+These programs have been lightly edited to comply with ANSI C99 so they will compile in modern C compilers.
+In other respects they are unchanged.

 ## `j.c` (Nov 1990)

 This was the first program to generate prime juggling patterns, and to generate patterns using a juggling state graph, which were new ideas at the time.

 For reasons I now forget, the program did not generate patterns containing zero throws.
 Versions immediately after this fixed that problem.
+Also this code used a method to store and notate juggling states that isn't as efficient as what soon emerged.
+The ideas took a while to gel.

 ## `j2.c` (Dec 1991)